 Who cares?
 Let’s provide some context.

 You might see more value in his work if you knew that Sloane is the same artist who was commissioned to do a six-story wall mural for the Smithsonian Institution (SI) National Air and Space Museum, Washington, D.C. – to represent the “freedom and environment of flight” – a cloudscape with a lone plane as a visual tribute to aviation history and human pioneers.
-(For some eye-popping statistics for visitors – here’s the link to the SI newsdesk reports for so far in 2017 – National Air and Space Museum alone – 1.2 million.)
+(For some eye-popping statistics for visitors – you’ll have to ask about the mural if it’s currently on view – here’s the link to the SI newsdesk reports for so far in 2017 – National Air and Space Museum alone – 1.2 million.)

 “Earth Flight Environment is artist Eric Sloane’s tribute to America’s spacious skies.
 Known for his remarkable renditions of clouds, Sloane captured the essence and variety of weather above the panoramic landscape of the American Southwest.
 It is Sloane’s largest and most well-known cloud painting.” – Smithsonian Institute

 Or how about this – Amelia Earhart bought one of Sloane’s early paintings of “just sky” – a cloudscape displayed at Roosevelt Field – this was before he was a well-known artist.
 The price was “exorbitant” according to Sloane, who knew life, aviation, weather, sky.
 Earhart recognized “real” when she saw it.

 And how about the home of some guy named Alexander Hamilton?
 Decades before anyone cared, Sloane (who had grown up in the neighborhood and had gone back for a visit), saw the roof of The Grange – neglected, deteriorating – scrunched in between other buildings.